Zephyr-Goriely/logistic_growth/README.md

 ### N0 = 995.256
 ### r = 9.990e-03
 ### K = 5.903e+10
 #### Following, I plotted the model and data together to see if a logistic population growth model fits the trend of the data.
 The results show that the data does align with the trend of the estimated population growth model.
-From this I can conlcude that the _E. coli_ growth culture follows a logistic growth pattern in the laboratory controlled conditions.
+From this I can conlcude that the _E. coli_ growth culture follows a typical logistic growth pattern in the laboratory controlled conditions.

 # Question 2